Frequently Asked Questions

 We warehouse the food, and with help from volunteers, sort, pack and redistribute it to the community.
 Traditionally, a food bank does not distribute food directly to those in need.

-Our member agencies are responsible for determining how the food is distributed to individuals in need.
+Our partners are responsible for determining how the food is distributed to individuals in need.
 Each year, 800,000 people are fed.

 Food comes to us from farmers, grocery stores and other retailers, distributors, wholesale, and other food industry sources.
 In addition, kindhearted members of our community hold food drives that can bring in literally tons of food.